 Mars Hill University recognizes the importance of comprehensive all-hazard planning for campus emergencies.
-The MHU Emergency Operations Plan (in process) is founded on the principles of the National Incident Management System (NIMS), and the University operates during a crisis or emergency under the Incident Command System (ICS).
+The MHU Emergency Operations Plan is founded on the principles of the National Incident Management System (NIMS), and the University operates during a crisis or emergency under the Incident Command System (ICS).
 All members of the Department of Safety and Security are required to complete the FEMA Incident Command System of Institutions of Higher Education course as part of their certification process.
-The MHU Emergency Operations Plans are currently under review and revision.
-Once the updated plans are revised and approved, the University will conduct tabletop exercises to validate the newly revised plans.
-A bi-weekly Incident Response Team consisting of key university employees meets to prepare response plans, discuss emerging threats, and proactively address upcoming emergency or potentially emergency situations.
+The MHU Emergency Operations Plans are currently updated in 2021, and the University has conducted tabletop exercises to validate the newly revised plans.
+A Incident Response Team consisting of key university employees meets as needed to prepare response plans, discuss emerging threats, and proactively address upcoming emergency or potentially emergency situations.